Xmrit

 Dividers allow you to segment your XmR charts, creating multiple analyses within a single XmR chart.
 This is useful when you are trying to see if a change you made actually made a difference to your process.
 For example if you are analysing the number of calls a week your sales team is making you may want to divide your data on the date you introduced a new training plan.

-Dividers are added and moved around on the X-Chart.
+To add a divider click on the Add Divider button highlighted in red in the image below.
 When a divider is added to the X-Chart it creates a new segment, and the process limit lines are recalculated using only the points present within that segment.
-You can add a maximum of 3 dividers onto one chart, creating 4 segments.

-What is the “locking limits” button for and how do I use it?
+What is the “locking limits” button for, and how do I use it?

-The control limits on a standard Xmrit XMR chart have their limit lines calculated from the data on the chart.
+The control limits on a standard Xmrit XmR chart have their limit lines calculated from the data on the chart.
 If the chart has no dividers then the limit lines are calculated from all the data on the charts, if there are dividers then the limit lines for each segment are calculated by the data within each segment.
 Limits calculated in the standard way are indicated by dashed limit lines.

 Sometimes you may wish to calculate or set limits that don’t directly correspond to the data currently on the chart.
 This is known as “locking limits”.
 Xmrit charts with locked limits will be visually signalled with solid limit lines, rather than the normal dashed limit lines.